microsoftgraph/dotnetcore-console-sample/day18-mailbox/README.md

         }
     }
     ```
-This class contains the code to create user mailbox message rules, retrieve the message rules, retrieve the mailbox messages and the mailboxsetings (timezone for example).
+This class contains the code to read and update mailbox settings, create user mailbox message rules, retrieve the message rules, retrieve the mailbox messages.

-### Extend program to read mailbox messages and mailbox settings
+### Extend program to read and update mailbox settings

 1. Inside the `Program` class add below methods.
 The `GetUserMailboxDefaultTimeZone` method will retrieve the user mailbox settings (in this case it outputs the default timezone).
+The `SetUserMailboxDefaultTimeZone` method will update the user mailbox settings (in this case it updates the default timezone).
 The method `ListUserMailInboxMessages` is added to showcase how MS Graph SDK can be used to retrieve user mailbox messages.

     ```cs
     private static void GetUserMailboxDefaultTimeZone()